fry69/loadenv/README.md

 # loadenv

-Load environment variables such as API keys or other sensitive settings into your current bash environment on demand, without having them permanently set in your shell.
+Load environment variables such as API tokens or other sensitive settings into your current bash environment on demand, without having them permanently set in your shell.

+### Rationale

+The motivation for this approach is to avoid having sensitive tokens written to files in repositories, even if they do not get committed.
+Simply having sensitive data exist as files in your workspace poses security risks, as modern coding tools and IDEs rarely respect `.gitignore` files and will happily read everything they can get their hands on - basically everything that is in the workspace folder or below.

+This approach mitigates this problem by storing sensitive environment files in a hidden folder (`~/.loadenv/`) in the home directory.
+While this is not a perfect security solution, it provides an acceptable compromise for many use cases by keeping sensitive data out of project workspaces entirely.

 ### Features